OSHA State Plans

 What To Do If You Are Injured

 If you are injured on the job, here are some of the steps you should take as quickly as possible to avoid further injury to yourself and others:

 - Seek medical attention: It goes without saying that your first priority is to seek any medical help that you require.

 - Notify your employer of dangerous conditions: The next step is to notify your employer of the injury and of any dangerous conditions that still exist.

 - File a claim for workers' compensation: Immediately file your workers' compensation claim to be compensated for your medical bills and other losses suffered as a result of the injury.

 - If the danger poses an imminent threat, call OSHA: If your employer doesn't immediately remedy a hazard that poses an imminent threat to other workers, call OSHA at 1-800-321-OSHA.

-- If you are retaliated against or fired, contact OSHA and consider a lawyer: OSHA explicitly protects workers from being retaliated against or fired.
-If your employer harasses you, demotes you or otherwise retaliates against you, immediately contact OSHA and consider hiring a lawyer.
+- If you are retaliated against or fired, contact OSHA and consider contacting a lawyer: OSHA explicitly protects workers from being retaliated against or fired.
+If your employer harasses you, demotes you, or otherwise retaliates against you, immediately contact OSHA and consider hiring a lawyer.

 Questions About OSHA State Plans?
 Ask a Local Attorney

 Understanding your rights to a safe workplace is an important step toward protecting yourself, but OSHA state plans often differ from federal OSHA protections.
 Speak with a local employment lawyer who can help you make sense of these protections and help you protect your rights.